StinkySteak/NetickLiteNetLibNatPunchTransport/README.md

 ## Overview
-This is an upgraded version of the default Netick LiteNetLib, enabling users to perform NAT punchthrough to establish direct connections.
+This is an upgraded version of the default Netick LiteNetLib, enabling users to perform NAT punch-through to establish direct connections.

 ## Features
 - NAT Punch